Study of the Humanities has been at the heart of the British School at Rome since its foundation.

 Humanities research covers all periods from antiquity to the present and promotes interdisciplinary collaboration and intellectual exchange between the BSR, academic institutions and other foreign academies in Rome.

-Today the Humanities Research Programme, led by Assistant Director, Dr Joanna Kostylo supports research by residential scholars and showcases the work of our own fellows, award holders and other international scholars.
+Today the Humanities Research Programme, led by our Assistant Director for the Humanities and Social Sciences, Harriet O’Neill, supports research by residential scholars and showcases the work of our own fellows, award-holders and other international scholars.

-From October to June the BSR presents public lectures by our award holders and other invited speakers in the Humanities.
+From October to June the BSR presents public lectures by our award-holders and other invited speakers.
 These are complemented by the talks, lectures and exhibitions offered as part of the Fine Arts and Architecture programmes.

 Conferences and related events